 Any gift-giving programs must take into consideration that your lifetime gifts are subject to a gift tax that is imposed at the same rate as the estate tax.
 But certain types of lifetime transfers are not subject to gift tax, and the end of the year could be a good time to make these tax-free gifts.
-Giving away assets now will help you reduce the size of your taxable estate and may be especially beneficial this year.
+Giving away assets now will help you reduce the size of your taxable estate.